Charu-svg/Logistic_regression/README.md

-#  Classification using Logistic Regression
+#  Breast_cancer Classification using Logistic Regression

 ## Project Objective
 Build a binary classifier to predict whether a tumor is **malignant (cancerous)** or **benign (non-cancerous)** using the **Breast Cancer Wisconsin dataset** and **Logistic Regression**.